RamtinMoslemi/SPML2024/Presentations/README.md

 # Presentations
 This course had two series of presentations.
 ## Evasion Presentations
-Held on May 14, 2024.
+Held on May 14, 2024, in person.

 Suggested papers: